dayannefuentes/Portfolio-Projects/README.md

 - Employees: basic employee information such as name, email, job title and who they report to.

 - Offices: basic sales office information such as address and phone number.

-Orders: customer sales orders with order dates, require dates, process status and comments.
-OrderDetails: detailed information or sales order line for each sales order.
+- Orders: customer sales orders with order dates, require dates, process status and comments.

+- OrderDetails: detailed information or sales order line for each sales order.

 - Payments: customers' payment records Products: a list of scale model vehicles ProductLines: a list of product line categories.

-Each table contains a column with its primary key, and is linked to the key of another table as shown in the schematic (IMAGE)
+Each table contains a column with its primary key, and is linked to the key of another table as shown in the schematic below.

 <img width="535" alt="schema stores" src="https://github.com/dayannefuentes/Portfolio-Projects/assets/167659572/aedabc75-aed7-4432-aafd-e475a70904c8">